 About the Information Technology Master's Degree with Project Management Specialization

 The project management curriculum features a comprehensive project in an industry you select, so you can gain real-world experience.
+The curriculum covers project risk management, project procurement management, and quantitative methods in project management.
 You'll learn career-relevant skills you can apply immediately in the workplace.

 What You'll Learn